Apparently Sharks Like Jazz Music, Study Finds

-Many people associate all sharks as mindless eating machines, possibly bringing to mine the tune of Jaws theme music when at the beach or an aquarium, maybe even jokingly humming it at a friend or family member; marine biologist and researchers such as the ones at Macquarie University want people to see that this idea is far from the truth.
+Many people associate all sharks as mindless eating machines, possibly bringing to mind the tune of Jaws theme music when at the beach or an aquarium, maybe even jokingly humming it at a friend or family member.
+Marine biologists and researchers, such as those at Macquarie University, want people to see that this idea is far from the truth.
 A fact they claim in the report by saying this new research has “shown sharks are much more sophisticated than most people imagine.”

 Baby Port Jackson sharks were used in the experiment.
 Catarina Vila-Pouca from the Department of Biological Sciences was the lead author for the findings.
 She explained that sound travels well under water, and is often used by fish and other aquatic life in their daily activities.